boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 ### Axis Type

-This allows you to change the `type of axis` in the line area chart.
+This option allows you to change the `type of axis` in the line area chart.

 ### Linear